fractalwrench/portfolio/content/posts/playing-apk-golf-how-low-can-an-android-app-go.md

 apksigner verify signed-release.apk
 ```

 A detailed overview of APK signing can be found [here](https://developer.android.com/studio/publish/app-signing.html#sign-manually).
-An unsigned archive is generated by gradle, uncompressed resources are zipaligned to reduce RAM usage when the APK is loaded, and the file is cryptographically signed.
+In summary, gradle generates an unsigned archive, zipalign changes the byte alignment of uncompressed resources to improve RAM usage when the APK is loaded, then finally, the APK is cryptographically signed.

 Our unsigned and unaligned APK weighs in at 1902 bytes, which indicates that this process adds around 1Kb.

-### File-size discrepancy (2764 bytes, 17% reduction)
+### File-size discrepancy (2608 bytes, 21% reduction)
 Weird!
 Unzipping the unaligned APK and signing it manually removes `META-INF/MANIFEST.MF`, saving us 543 bytes.
 If anybody knows why this is the case, please get in touch!

-### resources.arsc (2608 bytes, 6% reduction)
-We are now down to 3 files in our signed APK.
-However, we can completely get rid of `resources.arsc`, because we're not defining any resources!
+We're now down to 3 files in our signed APK.
+However, we can also get rid of `resources.arsc`, because we're not defining any resources!

 That leaves us with the manifest and the `classes.dex` file, each of which are roughly the same size.